Come hurricane or high water, Florida island residents promise to stay

 As climate change makes hurricanes stronger and more intense, island communities like Longboat Key are particularly susceptible to catastrophic damage from hurricanes.
 Residents say they are sticking around.

-LONGBOAT KEY, Florida — When Hurricane Milton hit, the Seabaugh family was in the dark — literally and figuratively.
+LONGBOAT KEY, Fla. — When Hurricane Milton hit, the Seabaugh family was in the dark — literally and figuratively.

 Hurricane Milton’s strong winds knocked out power and Wi-Fi, so they couldn’t check on their property through their home’s security cameras.